 Consumption of risedronate or Actonel can result in flu-like symptoms, nasal inflammation, sore throat and bronchitis in about 10% of the population.

 Actonel belongs to bisphosphonates and is mostly used to treat osteoporosis or weak/brittle bones.

 Another famous bisphosphonate is alendronate or Fosamax.

 Fosamax can cause flu-like symptoms but probably less commonly than Actonel.

 There is no question that both of the above medications could cause inflammation of the stomach and worsen the acid reflux disease, which could also result in dry cough in some patients.

 Levetiracetam or Keppra is one of the main seizure medications.

-Taking this medication could result in cough symptoms in up to 11% of population on this treatment.
+Taking this medication could result in cough symptoms in up to 11% of the population on this treatment.

 It can cause inflammation of the nose and sore throat in up to 14% of the patients as well.

 Persistent dry cough-Conclusion

 As you can see, several frequently prescribed medications could cause chronic (long-term) coughing.

 You should know that if your cough lasts longer than 3-4 weeks or you end up having recurrent unexplained coughing, and you’re on daily medications then you should consider a possible association of the chronic cough with your medications.

 My goal is to keep the above list up-to-date.
 Comment down below if you’ve experienced coughing with any other medications.
 I’ll corroborate the reports I receive, and if confirmed we will update the current list.